Who is my advisor?

 Is there a central resource for internships in the department?

 Please check out our Careers and Internships webpage.
 In addition, Jennifer Cohen in the front office has an internship database.
-You are also strongly encouraged to talk the EcoE Head Advisor or any of the faculty in the department who have many contacts.
+You are also strongly encouraged to talk the EcoE Head Advisor Rachel Jones or any of the faculty in the department who have many contacts.

 I want to study abroad, how do I start the process?
 What are my options?

 Great!
 Talk with the international programs office (located in University Plaza) and visit the COE international programs webpage.
 Options are limitless.
-As a general rule, the engineering international programs office will handle all course approvals for engineering students studying abroad.
+Generally, the engineering international programs office will handle all course approvals for engineering students studying abroad.
 This office will create the necessary forms for signature once the courses have been identified.
 Students will then go to their respective departments for specific course approvals.
 The process for the Ecological Engineering program is to obtain syllabi and other materials for the overseas courses you wish considered and submit a petition to the Head Advisor for consideration by the Undergraduate Program Committee.
 Acceptance of overseas courses has accreditation ramifications for the Ecological Engineering BS program.
 Courses, if accepted, will be considered either exact equivalents or engineering electives for programmatic purposes.

 How long will a study abroad extend my degree?